matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 <a name="parseDateRange" id="parseDateRange"></a>
 ### `parseDateRange()`

-Given a date string, returns false if not a date range, or returns the array containing date start, date end
+Given a date string, returns `false` if not a date range, or returns the array containing start and end dates.

 #### Signature